ExactTarget/fuelux/README.md

 **_FuelUX is under development in preparation for initial release and is not yet intended for production use._**

 FuelUX extends Twitter Bootstrap with additional lightweight JavaScript controls.
 Other benefits include easy installation into web projects, integrated scripts for customizing Bootstrap and FuelUX, simple updates, and solid optimization for deployment.
+All functionality is covered by live documentation and unit tests.

 ## Features